Supreme Court hears arguments today in gun case over 1994 law protecting domestic violence victims

 "The court didn't really have much choice about taking this case," said Nelson Lund, a law professor at George Mason University.
 "After the 5th Circuit declared the statute unconstitutional, the solicitor general pretty much had to seek cert, and the court probably felt compelled to take the case because a federal statute had been declared unconstitutional."

-Lund said that he expects there will be "considerable discussion about exactly what Bruen requires the government to prove" during arguments, a reference to the Supreme Court's decision last year in the case New York State Rifle and Pistol Association v.
+Lund said that he expected there to be "considerable discussion about exactly what Bruen requires the government to prove" during arguments, a reference to the Supreme Court's decision last year in the case New York State Rifle and Pistol Association v.
 Bruen.

+During Tuesday's oral arguments, Justice Elena Kagan acknowledged what she said was a "fair bit of division and confusion" among the lower courts about what is required under the test laid out in the Bruen decision, and invited Solicitor General Elizabeth Prelogar to recommend guidance the Supreme Court can give about how to apply its framework.

-"This Court has recognized," Prelogar wrote, that "the only difference between a battered woman and a dead woman is the presence of a gun," a reference to an opinion written by Justice Sonia Sotomayor for a unanimous court in 2014.
+"Guns and domestic abuse are a deadly combination," she said during opening remarks to the justices, adding that the court has recognizing that "the only difference between a battered woman and a dead woman is the presence of a gun," a reference to an opinion written by Justice Sonia Sotomayor for a unanimous court in 2014.

 In its 2022 decision, the court was "emphatic that the nation's history and tradition of firearms regulation give Congress and the states ample room to protect the public — including by disarming those who are not law-abiding, responsible citizens," Prelogar argued, adding that the gun law at issue "falls squarely within that established tradition."